-In the simplest terms, cellulite is pockets of fat that have squeezed between bands of tissue, called septa, that are under your skin.
-It forms in areas with the least circulation meaning that activity there is key to increasing blood circulation and loosening the fat tissues.
+In the simplest terms, cellulite is pockets of fat that have squeezed themselves between bands of tissue under your skin.
+It forms in areas with the least circulation meaning that, in short, increasing blood circulation and loosening the fat tissues can help reduce the appearance of it.

-To keep on top of cellulite you need to stay consistent with everything, and this includes incorporating massage into your daily beauty regime.
+To keep on top of cellulite you need to stay consistent.
+This includes incorporating massage into your daily beauty regime.
 “There’s a limit to the effectiveness of topical creams,” explains Dr Hextall.
-“But massaging with it regularly may improve the blood waft, soften the underlying fibrous tissue and make improvements to the lymph flow as well as hydrate and plump the skin, improving its appearance.”
+“But massaging with it regularly may improve the blood waft, soften the underlying fibrous tissue and make improvements to the lymph flow.
+It also helps to hydrate and plump the skin, improving its appearance.”

-- Legology Circu-Lite (£12) is a brilliant home vacuum cup that boosts leg circulation and skin firmness.
+This was brought into the range by Kate to further the effects of the Cellu-Lite oil.
+This is a brilliant home vacuum cup designed to firm skin and help get rid of cellulite.
+It works by boosting leg circulation and breaking down fat deposits (the little dimples) by drawing skin into the vacuum.
 Squeeze it shut, rest it onto oiled skin, release, then slowly glide it up your legs to drag the lymph upwards.

 Tip: Massaging products into the skin straight after exercise is more productive as the ingredients will absorb better.